 E. californica is a foundational species with known facilitation effects that could be easily propagated for land managers intending to restore desert habitat that is degraded.
 The San Joaquin Desert has seen significant declines in area leaving only remnant habitat that supports the remaining endangered species (Germano et al. 2011).
 Initiatives in California, such as the retirement of agricultural land for endemic species (Lortie et al. 2018b), intend on restoring significant portions of the San Joaquin desert and planting shrubs could be a viable strategy.
 There is a need to consider multi-trophic approaches in community ecology, especially in the context of restoration (Siebold et al. 2018).
 Identifying the basic ecological interactions associated with E. californica can inform restoration strategies by using a “bottom-up” approach of planting shrubs to facilitate the neighbouring plant and animal species.
 E. californica is a good candidate species for restoration using this approach because the seeds have high rates of viability and we observed significant emergence rates relative to other desert shrub species.
 Although the recruitment of E. californica can be limited by Bromus species, we found that reducing resources or herbivory did not increase this effect suggesting invasion alone is limiting the shrub species.
-This suggests that if the exotic grasses are properly managed, successful recruitment of E. californica is possible and thus the potential restoration of remnant San Joaquin habitat.
+This suggests that if the exotic grasses are properly managed, successful recruitment of E. californica is possible and thus the potential restoration of remnant San Joaquin habitat. – might instead conclude that you cannot ignore the exotic annuals and that a potential issue of restoring for benefactors is competition with exotics and that a restoration strategy must manage for exotics at the same time as adding in native benefactors.

 Abatzoglou JT, Kolden CA (2011) Climate Change in Western US Deserts: Potential for Increased Wildfire and Invasive Annual Grasses.
 Rangel Ecol Manag 64:471–478 . doi: 10.2111/REM-D-09-00151.1